 Getting around Croatia by ferry

 In the coastal part of Croatia and around the islands, ferries are a way of life and an essential part of any travel.
-If you visit Dalmatia, Zadar, Split or Dubrovnik, you will most probably travel by ferry at least for a part of your journey.
+If you visit Dalmatia, Zadar, Split (the ferry map) or Dubrovnik, you will most probably travel by ferry at least for a part of your journey.

 Ferries in Croatia are part of the subsidised public transport.
 They are run by several ferry companies that serve car ferries as well as foot passenger ferries.
 Ferry tickets are bookable online or over the counter in the port’s ticket office just before your departure.
 If you are a foot passenger, the ferries are cheap.
 If you are getting on a ferry by car, that can be expensive.